ChadCooper06/mindReader/pseudocode.md

 * nav button goes to 2nd page __if__ on first, __else__ returns to first page (says go on first page but uses restart symbol on every other page)
 * next button goes to next page (only visible on pages 2-5)
 * scrolling text only functional on page 5
-* math equation that determines the outcome
+* math equation that determines the outcome of the choices
+* some way to pop off the last used symbol until all are popped and then add them all back in

 function navButton(){